-The School for Marine Science and Technology (SMAST), the marine campus of the University of Massachusetts Dartmouth, offers the MS and PhD degrees, a Professional Science Master's (PSM) degree, and a Dual PhD Degree Program jointly with the Oceanographic Institute of the University of São Paulo, Brazil.
+The School for Marine Science & Technology (SMAST), the marine campus of the University of Massachusetts Dartmouth, offers the MS and PhD degrees, a Professional Science Master's (PSM) degree, and a Dual PhD Degree Program jointly with the Oceanographic Institute of the University of São Paulo, Brazil.

 Scientists at SMAST conduct research in: